 Loading...

-From the Clickatell AI Portal, you can configure , use our to train the assistants on specific information, and you can use to create specific responses rather than relying on AI-generated ones.
+From the Clickatell AI Portal, you can configure AI assistants, use our Document Manager to train the assistants on specific information, and you can use Curated Responses to create specific responses rather than relying on AI-generated ones.

 Follow these steps to use Clickatell AI: